 Binder and Disintegrants are commonly used polymer ingredients in the tablets which bind the powder particle in a moist mass.
-For this purpose commonly used polymers are Ethyl cellulose (EC), HPMC, Starch, Gelatin, poly- with negatively charged biomolecules, such as venylpyrrolidine.
+For this purpose commonly used polymers are Ethyl venylpyrrolidine.
 Alginic acid, Glucose, Su- gelatin, alginic acid, and hyalouronic acid recrose etc. Disintegrante's role is to decrese ported to be a novel matrices with distinctive the dissolution time and act fastly.
 The polymers used for this purpose are Starch, cellulose, Alginates, polyvenylpyrrolidine, sodium CMC.